In this blog we are going to discuss email spoofing, and how can the organization prevent this attack.

 SPF is used for email verification and authentication deals with email spoofing.
 However, SPF contains the list of allowed IP addresses/hostnames that can send emails using your domain.

-If the Ip address/hostname doesn’t match, then the email provider will block the message.
+If the IP address/hostname doesn’t match, then the email provider will block the message.

 SPF Record Syntax: After defining the SPF record, it might look something like this: